 Small Bowls in Four Woods

-This is a class for beginners to learn and practice carving small (4"), shallow bowls and experience a variety of soft and hard woods (Basswood, Butternut, Alder, Walnut).
+This is a class for beginners to learn and practice carving small (4"), shallow bowls and experience a variety of soft and hard woods (Basswood, Butternut, Alder, Walnut or Cherry).
 Insides will be round, oval, square, heart shaped - shallow or deep.
 Outsides can be round, square, rectangular, or shaped.
 Holding the work safely provides many lessons.
 Learning to carve the inside of a bowl transfers to carving a spoon or other shapes.

 Tools and Wood must be picked up at the instructor's house north of Beaverton.